cosmos/cosmos-sdk/docs/migrations/app_and_modules.md

 # App and Modules Migration

-The following document describes the changes to update your app and modules to use Cosmos SDK v0.40, a.k.a.
+The following document describes the changes to update your app and modules from Cosmos SDK v0.39 to v0.40, a.k.a.
 Stargate release. {synopsis}

 ## Update Tooling